 There is no one single cause for cancer.
 Scientists believe that it is the interaction of many factors together that produces cancer.
 The factors involved may be genetic, environmental, or constitutional characteristics of the individual.

 Diagnosis, treatment, and prognosis for childhood cancers are different than for adult cancers.
 The main differences are the survival rate and the cause of the cancer.
-The overall five-year survival rate for childhood cancer is about 83 percent, while in adult cancers the survival rate is 68 percent.
+The overall five-year survival rate for childhood cancer is about 83%, while in adult cancers the survival rate is 69%.
 This difference is thought to be because childhood cancer is more responsive to therapy and a child can tolerate more aggressive therapy.
 Survival rates may vary depending on the person's age, cancer type, and stage at diagnosis.

-Childhood cancers often occur or begin in the stem cells, which are simple cells capable of producing other types of specialized cells that the body needs.
-A sporadic (occurs by chance) cell change or mutation is usually what causes childhood cancer.
+Childhood cancers often happen or begin in the stem cells, which are cells capable of producing other types of specialized cells that the body needs.
+A sporadic (happens by chance) cell change or mutation is usually what causes childhood cancer.
 In adults, the type of cell that becomes cancerous is usually an epithelial cell.
 Epithelial cells line the body cavity and cover the body surface.
-Cancer occurs from environmental exposures to these cells over time.
+Cancer happens from environmental exposures to these cells over time.
 Adult cancers are sometimes referred to as

 for this reason. acquired What are the risk factors for cancer?

 As mentioned, some cancers, particularly in adults, have been associated with repetitive exposures or risk factors.
 A risk factor is anything that may increase a person's chance of developing a disease.
 A risk factor does not necessarily cause the disease, but it may make the body less resistant to it.
-The following risk factors and mechanisms have been proposed as contributing to cancer:
+The following risk factors and mechanisms are considered to contribute to cancer:

 Lifestyle factors.
 Smoking, a high-fat diet, and working with toxic chemicals are examples of lifestyle choices that may be risk factors for some adult cancers.
 Most children with cancer, however, are too young to have been exposed to these lifestyle factors for any extended time.

 Exposures to certain viruses.
-Epstein-Barr virus and HIV, the virus that causes AIDS, have been linked to an increased risk of developing certain childhood cancers, such as Hodgkin and non-Hodgkin lymphoma.
+Epstein-Barr virus and HIV, the virus that causes AIDS, have been linked to an increased risk of developing certain childhood cancers.
+These include Hodgkin and non-Hodgkin lymphoma.
 Possibly, the virus alters a cell in some way.
 That cell then reproduces an altered cell and, eventually, these alterations become a cancer cell that reproduces more cancer cells.

 The discovery of certain types of genes that contribute to cancer has been an extremely important development for cancer research.
 The majority of cancers are observed to have some type of genetic alteration.
-Some of these alterations are inherited, while others are sporadic, which means they occur by chance or occur from environmental exposures (usually over many years).
+Some of these alterations are inherited.
+Others are sporadic, which means they happen by chance or happen from environmental exposures (usually over many years).
 There are three main types of genes that can affect cell growth, and are altered (mutated) in certain types of cancers, including the following:

 Oncogenes.
 These genes regulate the normal growth of cells.
 Scientists commonly describe oncogenes as similar to a cancer "switch" that most people have in their bodies.
 What "flips the switch" to make these oncogenes suddenly become unable to control the normal growth of cells and allowing abnormal cancer cells to begin to grow, is unknown.